Room for Dying FAQ

 What if thinking about death makes me uncomfortable?

 That response is entirely normal.
-Both experiences are designed to be invitational and paced.
+These experiences are designed to be invitational and paced.
 You’re never forced to share or go deeper than feels right.
 Many people find that giving space to these thoughts reduces fear rather than intensifying it.

 What if I’m not good with words?